OCIO-ricky/MailBoxScan/readme.md

     *   `TARGET_SUBJECT` (Optional, Look for new emails with this subject line.
 Defaults to "Mobile Phone Usage Query")
     *   `SEARCH_QUESTION` (Optional, defaults to "Do you still need the use of this mobile phone?"): The exact question to find in email bodies.
     *   `OUTPUT_CSV_FILE` (Optional, defaults to "mobile_phone_survey_results.csv"): The name of the CSV file to be generated.
-    *   `PROCESSED_FOLDER_NAME` (Optional, defaults to "ProcessedSurveyEmails"): The name of the subfolder to move processed emails to.
+    *   `PROCESSED_FOLDER_NAME` (Optional, defaults to "ProcessedSurveyEmails"): The name of the mailbox's subfolder to move processed emails to.

 Install Dependencies: Open your terminal or command prompt, navigate to the project directory, and install the required Python packages: